From 1974-79 Olivia trained in London at Wimbledon School of Art and Camberwell School of Art (BA Hons in Sculpture).

 Planting a wood

-If you are interested in commissioning a portrait: in buying sculpture, drawings, photographs or prints: or in possible future classes, please get in touch.
+If you are interested in commissioning a sculpture, or buying drawings, photographs or prints: or in possible future classes, please get in touch.